What is Acute Lymphoblastic Leukaemia?

 Whilst over 90% of Acute Lymphoblastic childhood Leukaemia cases can now be successfully treated (with survival for 5 years or more), treatment is long and gruelling, lasting two years for girls and three years for boys.

-As well as chemotherapy, some children will also require radiotherapy and/or a stem cell (bone marrow) transplant.
+Following this initial or induction treatment there will be further blocks of consolidation treatments followed by maintenance chemotherapy which can last up to three years.
+As well as chemotherapy, some high-risk children may also require and/or a stem cell (bone marrow) transplant.

 Remission induction